The fashionable summer and health resort of the European and global aristocracy

 When he arrived on the island for the first time, in the port into which it was possible to sail only during high tide, there were only a few buildings, piles of stones from the quarry, and only a few cypress trees, laurel trees and several old olive trees and mulberries.

-The Brijuni archipelago was transformed from an overgrown maquis shrubland area into a veritable small paradise on Earth
+The Brijuni Islands were transformed from an overgrown maquis shrubland area into a veritable small paradise on Earth

-With the help of Alois Zuffar (Alojz Čufar), a forester from Labin who was very popular with the Kuperlwieser family, the Brijuni archipelago was transformed from overgrown maquis shrubland to a veritable small paradise on Earth.
+With the help of Alois Zuffar (Alojz Čufar), a forester from Labin who was very popular with the Kupelwieser family, the Brijuni Islands were transformed from overgrown maquis shrubland to a veritable small paradise on Earth.